ruch798/Data-Visualization-Portfolio/Part2_FinalProject.md

 - The storyboard has a clean aesthetic.

 ### What didn’t work? 😟
+- Because the position of the map wasn't fixed, the highlighted text was outside the boundaries of the visualization.
 - They would like to see Data points about the negative effects of phone addiction along with the displayed text.

 ### What questions came up? 🤔